 - The other difference between the two is the need for a duplicate repository.
 In the Git tool, the risk of errors is always present in the working repository; thus, there is always a requirement of the working repository duplicacy.
 On the other hand, no such requirement is there in the Mercurial tool to make the duplicate working repository.

 - The other major difference between the two tools is the preference of the tool.
 The Mercurial tool is mostly preferred when there is a requirement of a very small team so that time can be saved and less risk of work lost.
 The Git tool is mostly preferred when there is a requirement of working in an open environment, and a user can do the push, pull or commit from any place, and there is no breakage of code for the application.

 - The other difference is a method of a commit in the tool.
 In the Git tool, when there is a requirement to commit the code, the tool provides one extra layer named “layer of indirection”.
 However, in the Mercurial tool, no extra layer is present for code commit, and the tool offers a simple interface for the code commit.

 Let’s discuss the top comparison between Mercurial vs Git:

-The Mercurial tool and Git tool are both version management tool that is used for controlling the version of software and used by the developers.
-The Git tool is little more advanced tool when it is compared to Mercurial tool.
-The Git tool is used by experienced developers while the Mercurial tool is used by the beginners and also the people which are from non-technical background.
+The Mercurial tool and Git tool are both version management tools used to control the version of the software and used by the developers.
+The Git tool is a little more advanced tool when it is compared to the Mercurial tool.
+The Git tool is used by experienced developers, while the Mercurial tool is used by beginners and also people who are from a non-technical background.

 This is a guide to Mercurial vs Git.
 Here we discuss the Mercurial vs Git key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –